NunoSempere/Calibration_project/README.md

 - Give more granularity.
 - Allow editing the database from the program, and then save it.
 - Make the date optional / see evolution with time.

+## I am grateful to

+ESR for a document on how to make documentation: http://esr.ibiblio.org/?p=8175
+ESPR and CFAR, and in particularly Mihaly for kindling my interest in probability.